-Webster Anderson - b.
-1933, Winnsboro - Sergeant First Class, US Army - Congressional Medal of Honor for service in Vietnam War
+Webster Anderson - Born in Winnsboro in 1933, - Sergeant First Class, US Army - Congressional Medal of Honor for service in Vietnam War

 Anna DeCosta Banks - This nursing pioneer inspired countless students during her long career at the Hospital and Training School for Nurses in Charleston.
 Her legacy lives on long after her death in 1930; today, a wing of MUSC bears her name.

 Charlotta Spears Bass - This newspaper publisher used print media to push for social reform.
 Her tenacity as a Civil Rights leader propelled her into politics, and in 1952 she was the first African-American woman to run for national office – Vice President of the United States.

 Clayton "Peg Leg" Bates - Clayton "Peg Leg" Bates was born in the small town of Fountain Inn in 1907.
 He worked as a child laborer in a cotton mill, where he lost his leg.
 Determined to avoid pity, Bates established a successful career as a tap dancer.
 During the 1930s, he lit up Broadway with his unique take on classic steps.
 Bates broke down many racial barriers while he was touring, and famously made over 20 appearances on the Ed Sullivan Show during the 1950s and 1960s.
 He received the Flo-Bert Award in 1991, the Distinguished Leadership in the Arts award in 1992, and the Order of the Palmetto award in 1998.
 A bronze statue of him stands in his hometown of Fountain Inn.